Valyreon/Subloader/README.md

 _I don't guarantee that the app will work properly on versions of Windows before Windows 10._

 #### Linux
-I am currently implementing the Subloader for Linux using Avalonia UI.
-Once I'm finished I will add a deb package and linux executable to the release.
+I am currently in the process of implementing the Subloader for Linux using Avalonia UI.
+Once I'm finished I will add a deb package and Linux executable to the release.

 ### Usage